-The EUTM System runs parallel to the trade mark legislation of each national EU member state.
-All rights in an EUTM Registration date back to the date of filing and not when the application is actually granted.
+The EUTM system runs parallel to the trade mark legislation of each national EU member state.
+All rights in an EUTM registration date back to the date of filing and not when the application is actually granted.

 Step 2: File your application, either on paper or electronically.
 It is cheaper to file the application electronically.
 There is also the option of using the EUIPO's Fast Track application process, which can be 50% faster than a regular application.
 A EUTM qualifies for the Fast Track service if the list of goods and services is selected from the EUIPO's Harmonised database, which contains pre-validated and pre-translated terms and payment is at the time of application.

 Step 3: If you file the application electronically, a filing receipt will be produced as part of the filing process, where you will be given the official filing date and number.
 If you file the application on paper, the filing receipt will be issued in a few weeks.

 Step 4: Within around one month of the filing you will receive comments from the EUIPO on the formalities examination.
 This will raise any specific queries that the EUIPO may have - for example regarding your class choices, wording of the specification and objections to the distinctiveness of the mark (i.e. is the mark a term other traders need to use to describe their goods and services).
 If objections are raised, you will have two months to remedy any deficiencies and reply.
 You may ask for an initial two month extension of time to prepare your response.
 The first extension will normally be granted automatically but a second will need to be justified.